MaxHalford/prince/README.md

 The goal with Prince is to provide a user-friendly library for performing all sorts of large-scale factorial analysis.
 Although [Facebook](https://research.facebook.com/blog/fast-randomized-svd/) and then [sklearn](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.RandomizedPCA.html) have implemented randomized SVD, it isn't trivial for users to use them, let alone to understand and visualize results in a timely fashion.

-Prince builds on top of [fbpca](https://github.com/facebook/fbpca) to provide different kinds of algorithms with out-of-the-box charts.
+Prince builds on top of Randomized SVD engines such as [fbpca](https://github.com/facebook/fbpca) to provide different kinds of algorithms with out-of-the-box charts.
 The main advantage of using randomized SVD is that the number of eigenvectors that are calculated can be chosen.
-This is particularly useful because often one only needs the first few to be able to plot relevant information.
+This is particularly useful because often one only needs the first few eigenvectors to be able to plot relevant information.

 ## Implemented methods